Your passport should be valid for the proposed duration of your stay. You don’t need any additional period of validity on your passport beyond this.

 Getting an ESTA is a separate process to providing your airline with advance passenger information (details of your passport, country of residence, address of your first night’s accommodation in the US etc).

 If you’re arriving in the USA by land from either Canada or Mexico and you qualify for entry to the USA under the VWP, you don’t need to complete an ESTA.
-However, you’ll need to complete an I-94W form on arrival at the border, and pay a processing fee.

 While in the US under the VWP, if you travel to Canada, Mexico and the Caribbean you can usually re-enter the US using the ESTA and admission stamp you were issued when you first arrived in the US, although the time you spend out of the US is included in the 90 days allotted for your US visit.
 Make sure you’re clear about the length of time the immigration officer has authorised you to remain in the US if you re-enter the country under the same ESTA.